Intellectual Property and Trademark Clinic (IPTC)

 Program Description - Intellectual Property and Trademark Clinic

-Howard University School of Law is one of only sixteen (16) law schools selected to participate in the United States Patent and Trademark Office’s (USPTO) Law School Clinic Certification Program (Trademarks).
+Howard University School of Law participates in the United States Patent and Trademark Office’s (USPTO) Law School Clinic Certification Program (Trademarks).
 As a result, this 3-credit semester-long course was created, for which a maximum of ten (10) students will be selected.

 The IP & Trademark Clinic course includes a classroom seminar and actual client representation.
-The one day per week, two hour classroom seminar includes a review of trademark law & federal registration procedures.
+The one time per week, two-hour classroom seminar includes a review of trademark law & federal registration procedures.
 The practice includes the representation of individuals and small businesses in their efforts to secure federal trademark registrations with the USPTO.

-Student-practitioners are responsible for all aspects of representing clients, under the direct supervision of the CJC faculty.
-The practice includes, but is not limited to: adhering to the USPTO’s ethics rules; client interviewing and counseling (e.g., gathering information; reviewing & reporting-out Office Actions & Notices); trademark selection and clearance (e.g., conducting searches; ordering & reviewing search reports; rendering availability opinions) and all aspects of preparing, filing & prosecuting trademark applications before the USPTO (e.g., reviewing Office Actions and drafting responses thereto; legal research).
+Student-attorneys are responsible for all aspects of representing clients, under the direct supervision of the IPTC faculty.
+The practice includes, but is not limited to: adhering to the USPTO’s ethics rules; client interviewing and counseling (e.g., gathering information; reviewing & reporting-out Office Actions & Notices); trademark selection and clearance (e.g., conducting searches; ordering & reviewing search reports; rendering availability opinions) and all aspects of preparing, filing & prosecuting trademark applications before the USPTO (e.g., reviewing Office Actions and drafting responses thereto, and legal research).

 Eligibility and Prerequisites:

 Timely completion of an application for enrollment in the IP & Trademark Clinic;